michaldivis/michaldivis.github.io/posts/2020_08_12_creating_a_shared_ef_core_database_for_wpf_and_xamarin_forms.md

 # Creating a shared EF Core database project for use in WPF and Xamarin.Forms apps

-Todays topic is how to use a single EntityFramework Core project in both WPF and Xamarin.Forms apps.
+How to use a single EntityFramework Core project in both WPF and Xamarin.Forms apps.
 In theory, it's dead simple, but there are a few little things you have tinker with in order to actually make it work.

+### The basic idea
+The way I go about this is creating a basic database contexts that only contains the `DbSet` properties and then making another context that derrives from it for each database provider (PostgreSQL, SQLite in this case).
+The derrives context then override their `OnConfiguring` methods where they setup the connection for their specific provider using a connection string extracted from a helper class.

-The structure of the example will be:
+### Check out the example project
+Check out the repository with the complete solution at https://github.com/michaldivis/ocean

+## Solution structure
-- Data (.NET Standard class library) - this project will contain the EF Core database context, data models and some helpers.
+### Data (.NET Standard class library)
+This project will contain the EF Core database context, data models and some helpers.
+#### Dependencies
+- Nuget
+  - Microsoft.EntityFrameworkCore
+  - Microsoft.EntityFrameworkCore.Design
+  - Microsoft.EntityFrameworkCore.Tools
+  - Npgsql.EntityFrameworkCore.PostgreSQL
+  - Microsoft.EntityFrameworkCore.Sqlite

-- Logic (.NET Standard class library) - this project will contain a simple view model that will be shared by the other apps.
+### Logic (.NET Standard class library)
+This project will contain a simple view model that will be shared by the other apps.
 This will be referencing the Data project.
+#### Dependencies
+- Projects
+  - Data
+- Nuget
+  - Microsoft.EntityFrameworkCore

-- DesktopApp (.NET Core WPF) - an example WPF app that will use PostgreSQL as it's database.
+### DesktopApp (.NET Core WPF)
+An example WPF app that will use PostgreSQL as it's database.
 This will be referencing the Data and Logic projects.
+#### Dependencies
+- Projects
+  - Data
+  - Logic
+- Nuget
+  - Microsoft.EntityFrameworkCore
+  - Npgsql.EntityFrameworkCore.PostgreSQL

+### MobileApp (Xamarin.Forms)
-- MobileApp (Xamarin.Forms) - an example mobile app that will use SQLite as it's database.
+An example mobile app that will use SQLite as it's database.
 This will be referencing the Data and Logic projects.

-All access to the database is going to be done strictly through the Data project.

-Let's begin!
+#### Dependencies
+- Projects
+  - Data
+  - Logic
+- Nuget
+  - Microsoft.EntityFrameworkCore
+  - Microsoft.EntityFrameworkCore.Sqlite

 ## Used versions